Tuesday, January 31, 2006

 4.How many times did you visit Jack Abramoff's restaurant?
 Did you receive a special discount?

-6.When you do your on "location" fundraisers (golf outings, ski trips, sporting events, concerts) which lobbyists attend?
+5.Have you and your family been entertained by a lobbyist?6.When you do your on "location" fundraisers (golf outings, ski trips, sporting events, concerts) which lobbyists attend?

 7.How many constituents attend these same fundraisers?